World Cup 2018 Predictions: Updated Final Picks Before Sunday's Knockout Play

 Their performances allowed manager Zlatko Dalic the luxury of resting key players for their last 16 match.
 Football journalist Milos Markovic highlighted the team's strengths:

+@_kierk sent you the wrong reply earlier :) Dalic manager to harness the individual qualities and compensate for the shortcomings.
+They work as a team, pushing the individuals that can make a difference forward, without suffocating them in mediocrity.

-Denmark have been solid if unspectacular at the World Cup so far, but they possess their own match-winner in Tottenham Hotspur's Christian Eriksen.
+Denmark have been solid if unspectacular at the World Cup, but they possess their own match-winner in Tottenham Hotspur's Christian Eriksen.

-Former goalkeeper Peter Schmeichel said he'd rather have Eriksen in his team than Neymar:
+Former goalkeeper Peter Schmeichel said he would rather have Eriksen in his team than Brazil's Neymar:

 Peter Schmeichel @Pschmeichel1